chikamichi/jquery.circular/README.md

 $('.wannabe-carousel').circular()
 ```

-with `.wannabe-carousel` a container for slides and slide's controls.
-By
+with `.wannabe-carousel`, a container for some slides and slide's controls.

-default, it would be of the following shape:
+It could be of the following shape:

 ``` haml
 %div.wannabe-carousel